-Canned chipotle and chorizo are two of the ingredients that distinguish this central Mexican version of chilaquiles from other regional styles.
+Canned chipotle chiles and chorizo are two of the ingredients that distinguish this central Mexican version of chilaquiles from other regional styles of the dish.

 - 6 plum tomatoes, cored